W-9 vs 1099: Comparing IRS Contractor Tax Forms & How To Use Each

 - View instructions to complete Form W-9

-Most of the data fields on a W-9 are self-explanatory—like name, address, and tax classification— but there is a common question: What is a TIN?
+Most of the data fields on a W-9 are self-explanatory—like name, address, and tax classification—but there is a common question: What is a TIN?
+The TIN (Taxpayer Identification Number) is issued either by the Social Security Administration (SSA) or the IRS and is used to identify an individual (social security number) or business (employer identification number).

+Did You Know?
 If the contractor doesn’t provide a TIN, you must withhold 24% for federal taxes per IRS regulations.
 In turn, this should be reported on the 1099-NEC at year-end.

 What Is the 1099-NEC Form?

-The 1099-NEC is an IRS document that’s used to report all kinds of income such as that received by an independent contractor for work provided to a business or private employer.
-It is similar to an employee’s year-end W-2 but used by businesses that pay non-employee contractors such as freelancers or contract workers.
+The 1099-NEC is an IRS document that’s used to report all kinds of income, such as that received by an independent contractor for work provided to a business or private employer.
+It is similar to an employee’s year-end W-2 but used by businesses that pay non-employee contractors, such as freelancers or contract workers.

 Typically, you should use a 1099-NEC to report payments made to a contractor who earns $600 or more in a tax year.
-However, there are a few other scenarios in which a 1099-NEC is needed such as:
+However, there are a few other scenarios in which a 1099-NEC is needed, such as:

-For typical contractors, those boxes will remain blank on the report.
 Like the W-9, the 1099-NEC, as well as instructions to use it and a definition of every field, are available to view or download by searching for “1099” on the IRS website.

-Download Federal Form 1099-NEC
+Download Federal Form 1099-NEC.

 You can download the 1099 document and instructions by using the links below or going directly to IRS.gov and searching for “1099-NEC.”
-The 1099-NEC is not yet available in Spanish.

 - Download a blank copy of the 1099-NEC